jliffner/MDCollaborationWeek/README.md

 [Example Rmarkdown report](https://htmlpreview.github.io/?https://github.com/jliffner/MDCollaborationWeek/blob/main/Example%20Rmarkdown%20report.html)
 [Brilliant code is here!](https://github.com/jliffner/MDCollaborationWeek/blob/main/Rmarkdown_example.Rmd)

+Rmarkdown has some other great benefits, such as updating graphs and tables when new data becomes available.
+Its an A+++ tool in our humble opinions :trophy:

 Note: Reproducibility of results is a hot topic at the moment in the field of statistics and data science, and considered a non-negotiable by many high profile experts when producing high quality research.
 [Dr. Di Cook](http://dicook.org/), a MAC member, has a number of talks and papers on this topic.